Combustion and Evaporation of Deformable Fuel Droplets: Conclusions

 With the focus on large spray droplets, this work presents a DNS study on the combustion of a freely deformable droplet in a high pressure ($P_\infty = 20 \ atm$), high temperature ($T_\infty = 1400 \ K$) convective flow at $Re_0 = 25$.
 This work improves upon the existing understanding of droplet evaporation and combustion as most of the past studies consider the droplet shape to be either spherical or an imposed shape such as ellipsoid throughout its lifetime.
 However, in reality, these large droplets have tendency to deform due to imbalance of surface tension and aerodynamic forces.
 This deformation is governed by Weber number. $We_0=1$ (nearly spherical shape) and $We_0=12$ (the limit for droplet breakup) are selected for this work.
 A single step combustion mechanism is used for combustion.

 The effect of droplet shape on pure evaporation and combustion is studied by varying the surface tension inside the liquid droplet at $Re_0=25$ for the same ambient gas conditions.
 The results showed higher total evaporation rate for higher Weber number case.
 This enhancement reaches upto $ 9 \%$ for $We_0=12$ combustion case.
 This is due to net effect of decrease in local flux and increase in total surface area for higher Weber number case.
 Moreover, at this $Re_0$ and ambient gas conditions, initial Damk\"{o}hler number is $Da_0 > 1.02 $ which favors a non-spherical envelope flame.
 From the detailed analysis of gas temperatures, flame shape, and flame stand-off distance, it is found that even with the droplet shape change and enhancement in total evaporation rate, the combustion demonstrates little sensitivity to droplet shape at this $Re_0$.
-Small differences are noticed in the shape of the flame, and in particular the flame appears to be longer in the higher Weber number case.
+Small differences are noticed in the flame shape, and in particular the flame appears to be longer in the higher Weber number case.
 However, due to domination of chemical reaction rate over evaporation at given ambient conditions, the overall effect is small.
-However, it is important to note that these trends may change in different droplet burning regimes.
+It is also important to note that droplets do not reach critical deformation conditions and break-up even at further higher Weber numbers such as $We_0= 16,\ 20$.
+Whereas, the non-combusting, non-evaporating droplets at $We_0=16, \ 20 $ demonstrate larger deformation and experience the vibrational break-up mode.
+This leads to an understanding that the droplet deformation is suppressed by the higher evaporation rates during combustion.
+Therefore, there is a more complex interaction between droplet shape and combustion which needs further investigation.

 3-D numerical studies including the combustion are known to be computationally expensive.
-The question "what can be learned from less expensive 2-D simulations ? " was explored.
+The question ``what can be learned from less expensive 2-D simulations ? " was explored.
 After a careful scrutiny between 2-D and 3-D results at $We_0=12$, it is found that surface averaged local flux is $42.5 \%$ lower in 2-D when compared to 3-D. This is due to larger temperature gradient near the droplet, which drives higher evaporation.
 Moreover, the trend of total surface area of droplet in 2-D is not same as 3-D. Though both cases show envelope flame, the presence of larger recirculation region due to larger deformation is causing a cusp in the flame shape at the downstream in 2-D cases.
 This wake region is significantly smaller and the vortices in the wake are less powerful in 3-D. This leads to absence of cusp in flame.

 Moreover, the flame stand-off distance is higher in 2-D when compared to 3-D. Hence, it is learned that 2-D studies do not represent the accurate flow physics.
 Although, similar trends are demonstrated for this envelope flame topology.
 However, it is likely that due to the stronger influence of wake dynamics in 2-D, this strategy will not work well for other flame regimes.